 Take care of yourself

-- Set realistic expectations for yourself
+- Set realistic expectations and be compassionate with yourself

 - Find a listening ear, whether it’s in the form of a good friend, a sympathetic neighbor or colleague, or a support group